openmultiplayer/web/frontend/docs/scripting/callbacks/OnNPCCreate.md

 ---
 title: OnNPCCreate
 sidebar_label: OnNPCCreate
-description: This callback is called when a NPC is successfully created.
+description: This callback is called when an NPC is successfully created.
 tags: ["npc"]
 ---